The Marvelous Land Of Oz

 And these are the possessions that have always made me a person to

-emergency is here," observed Tip; "and unless your brains help us
+the emergency is here," observed Tip; "and unless your

 nest."

-these wishing pills?" enquired the Scarecrow, taking the box from
+about these wishing pills?" enquired the Scarecrow, taking the

-we can count seventeen by twos," answered the Tin Woodman.
-"But
+unless we can count seventeen by twos," answered the Tin

-question of education," returned the Insect; "it's merely a
+isn't a question of education," returned the Insect; "it's

 blackboard,